Penrose limits and TsT for fibered $I$-branes: TsT transformation ( deformation) plus Penrose limit

 \ee with all the others fields being $0$.
 However, since the rescaling of the metric by $L^2$ amounts to an initial rescaling of all coordinates by $L$, and then the redefinition of the Penrose theorem gives factors of $1/L$ for the transverse coordinates, ignoring the initial rescaling of the coordinates, we expect in the Penrose limit to have ($F_{(n+1)}=dC_{(n)}$, so $F_{vx_1...x_n}=n\d_{[x_n}C_{vx_1...x_{n-1}]}$, with $x_i$ the rescaled transverse coordinates) \be F_{vx_1...x_n}\sim \frac{1}{L^n}\Rightarrow C_{vx_1...x_{n-1}}\sim \frac{1}{L^n} \ee in order to have a finite flux in the limit.

 We see then that \be F_{(5)}=(1+*_{10})B\wedge F_{(3)}\lsim dv\wedge dv=0 \ee in the limit, $F_{(3)}$ is constant and finite, as we obtain correctly $\sim 1/L^2$, but $B\sim {\cal O}(1/L)\Rightarrow \infty$ (for finiteness, it should have been $\sim 1/L^2$).
 That seems like a problem, but that is a somewhat common occurrence (see for instance \cite{Itsios:2017nou}): the point is that this $B$ field is an infinite constant, and as such is a pure gauge, that can be gauged away, so dropped.
-Note that the next term in the $1/L$ expansion would be ${\cal O}(1/L^3)$, which vanishes in the $L\rightarrow \infty $ limit, so in the end we can put $B=0$.
+Note that the next term in the $1/L$ expansion would be ${\cal O}(1/L^3)$, which vanishes in the $L\rightarrow \infty $ limit, so in the end we can put $B=0$.\footnote{Note that the equations of motion for the resulting solution have been checked.}

 We see that the Penrose limit of the TsT background yields an S-dual parallelizable pp-wave metric with a constant dilaton and a closed 3-form, $d F_3 = 0$.

 The background generated is a solution of the supergravity type IIB equations of motion.
 In fact, we can see that by (setting $L=1$ in the above, or rather, since everything is now ${\cal O}(1/L^2)$, correctly doing the $L\rightarrow\infty$ limit and) doing the change of coordinates (from $\rho$ to $R$ and from $\varphi$ to $\Phi$) \be \ee one obtains (focusing only on a part of the metric) \bea ds^2 &=& r_+ du dv +d R^2 + R^2 d \Phi^2 \cr && +dv \left ( \frac{r_+ \Theta_B}{e_B } d \Phi_B - \frac{r_+ \Theta_A}{e_A } d \Phi_A + \frac{R^2 ( Q_B - Q_A) r_+ \zeta'(r_+)}{4} d \Phi \right ). \eea